 The contents of the Guide and the topics addressed were defined based on broad consultations with representatives of business and legal community and the needs of the larger target audience.
-The Guide does not address all topics that might be of interest to some MSMEs, such as international litigations, labour disputes or administrative cases.
-These will be reconsidered during the process of revision of the Guide which will take place in 2020.
+The Guide does not address all topics that might be of interest to some MSMEs, such as international litigations or labor disputes.
+The first edition of the Guide was published in December 2019 and widely distributed among the business community.
+To reflect the users' feedback as well as lessons learnt from the impact of COVID-19 pandemics, this second edition was prepared to include a chapter on administrative disputes and provide additional information on liquidation and bankruptcy proceedings.